 No, there is no education requirement.

-The Museum recognizes that not all disabilities are visible and is willing to make accommodations based on the needs of the individual.
+The Museum acknowledges all physical, cognitive, intellectual, and sensory disabilities, invisible and visible, and is willing to make accommodations based on the needs of the individual.

-Yes.
-The Museum asks that all applicants submit their applications in English.
+Yes, the Museum asks that all artists submit their applications in English.

-Members of the Museum’s curatorial team and a selection of external jurors will review applications.
+Members of the Museum’s Curatorial Department and a selection of external jurors will review applications.

-In an effort to streamline the application review process, we ask that all recommendations be submitted through the SlideRoom reference portal.
-Artist applicants can send or edit incomplete reference requests through their SlideRoom account.
+In an effort to streamline the application review process, all recommendations must be submitted through the SlideRoom reference portal.
+Artist applicants can send, resend, or edit incomplete reference requests through their SlideRoom account.
 Once this is done, their references will receive an email from SlideRoom with instructions on how to submit their recommendation letter through the portal.

 Please note that the Studio Museum cannot support technical issues on SlideRoom.
-(We recommend changing internet browsers if you are experiencing issues.)
-You may contact SlideRoom directly at http://www.slideroom.com/contact.html.
+The Museum recommends changing internet browsers if you are experiencing issues.
+If the problem persists, you may contact SlideRoom directly at http://www.slideroom.com/contact.html.